qir-alliance/qir-spec/specification/under_development/Compilation_And_Targeting.md

 use of both quantum and classical resources, and gives recommendations for how to leverage and combine these building blocks in a way that ensures maximal compatibility with different backends.
 Most or possibly all backends today do not support arbitrary computations.
-A common requirement for a program to be executable on a quantum backend is, for example, that it is possible to ensure during compilation that the quantum computation terminates.
+For example, a common requirement for a program to be executable on a quantum backend is the ability to ensure during compilation that the quantum computation terminates.
 Such requirements poses fundamental limitations for which programs can or cannot be executed on a specific backend.
 Compiling a program in a way that maximizes compatibility with